h5md/h5md/h5mol.rst

 * species identifier (be it a number or a character ?)

-All arrays are stored in C-order as enforced by the HDF5 file format (see `ง 3.2.5 <http://www.hdfgroup.org/HDF5/doc/UG/12_Dataspaces.html#ProgModel>`_.
+All arrays are stored in C-order as enforced by the HDF5 file format (see `ยง 3.2.5 <http://www.hdfgroup.org/HDF5/doc/UG/12_Dataspaces.html#ProgModel>`_.
 A C or C++ program may thus declare r\[N\]\[D\] for the coordinates array while the fortran program will declaire a r(D,N) array (appropriate index ordering for a